Support available to care experienced students and student carers within the university.

-Allocation of a Personal Academic Tutor (PAT) – Each university student will be allocated a Personal Academic Tutor (PAT) whose responsibility it is to provide academic support to students.
-They are a point of contact for students to approach should they find they are struggling with their studies or who may need to be referred to specialist services but aren’t sure where to go.
+Every university student will be allocated a Personal Academic Tutor (PAT) whose responsibility it is to provide academic support.
+They are a point of contact for you to approach should you find you are struggling with your studies or if you need to be referred to specialist services but aren’t sure where to go.

 The UHI Discretionary and Childcare Fund is there to assist students experiencing financial hardship whether it is struggling to pay rent and bills or help with buying books for study.
 There is also a Childcare fund should you require help with funding this, throughout the duration of your studies.
 See information on additional bursary schemes and scholarships.

 Students can often experience stress or find things are getting on top of them.
 If this is the case, whichever UHI location you are based at will have access to a counselling service or someone to talk to.

 The UHI Career Centre is on-hand to help all students with planning their career.
 This includes suggesting options for after your course and assistance to help you find work.

 Many students struggle with the academic demands which entering higher education can bring; in particular the increase in essay writing skills whereby you have to analyse text, discuss, and evaluate can be challenging for new students to grasp.
 Your programme team along with your Personal Academic Tutor (PAT) will be able to provide guidance on any issues you may be having.
 Alternatively, we have Essential Student Skills resources that you can work your way through in your own time.